Opinion dynamics: Statistical physics and beyond: Introduction

-First, in the last two decades, the field has advanced considerably, and several new perspectives, concepts, and methods have been introduced.
+First, over the last two decades, the field has advanced considerably, and several new perspectives, concepts, and methods have been introduced.
 Crucially, the increased availability of extensive and detailed datasets, collected across numerous social settings, has driven a transformation in computational social science \cite{lazer_computational_2020}.
-This development has enabled researchers to pursue a better empirical validation of theoretical models that describe social phenomena.
+Even when providing indirect or biased information on opinions, such data has enabled researchers to pursue a better empirical validation of theoretical models that describe social phenomena.
 To emphasize the role of data, this review dedicates \sref{sec:empirical_data} to studies specifically aimed at quantifying opinion dynamics phenomena in empirical data.
 This close integration of empirical works provides robust avenues for the validation and refinement of theoretical models, while expanding researchers' awareness of and access to relevant empirical datasets.